 - Camphor oral intake has carminative, expectorant, and reflex stimulating effect on heart, circulation and respiration.

-- Camphor is given internally in doses of 0.2 grams, for treating hysteria, nervousness and diarrhoea.
+- Camphor is given internally in doses of 0.2 grams, for treating hysteria, nervousness and diarrhea.
 Camphor is toxic at 2-20 grams.

 - External application of camphor has rubefacient (causing dilation of the capillaries and an increase in blood circulation), anodyne/pain killing and mild analgesic properties.